Dashron/Roads/README.md

 ### reroute
 **Middleware that offers a function in the request context that allows you to easily interact with a road**

-In the following exxample, road and APIRoad are two different Road objects.
+In the following example, road and APIRoad are two different Road objects.
 ```JavaScript
 road.use(Middleware.reroute('api', APIRoad));